-The Academic Technology Approval Scheme (ATAS) applies to all students from outside the European Economic Area (EEA) who plan to undertake postgraduate study in certain subject areas.
+The Academic Technology Approval Scheme applies to all students from outside the EEA who plan to undertake postgraduate study in certain subject areas.

 The CAH3 code visible on your offer letter is the one you will need to be able to identify if you require ATAS clearance, which is demonstrated through an ATAS certificate.
 Please check your offer letter carefully to see whether your subject area is included.